 The Exhibitor is responsible for caring for the animal, which will include feeding, deworming, providing fresh clean water, providing suitable housing, washing and showing.
 The Exhibitor will use this project as an educational tool to learn skills needed in the livestock industry.
 The project will also help the Exhibitor to accept success and failure as a learning experience.
 The Exhibitor will keep accurate records on the animal.
 I accept and understand these responsibilities.
-Exhibitor's Signature Date The parents are responsible for providing finance encouragement while the Exh We accept and understand d these responsibilities.
-Parent(s)/Legal Guardian Signature Date The 4-H Leader is responsible for visiting with the when ne I accept and understand these responsibilities.
+Exhibitor's Signature Date The parents are responsible for providing financial help if needed, along with assistance and encouragement while the Exhibitor is raising the animal.
+We accept and understand these responsibilities.
+Parent(s)/Legal Guardian Signature Date The 4-H Leader is responsible for visiting with the Exhibitor and the animal to give assistance when needed.
+I accept and understand these responsibilities.
 4-H Leader Signature Date